-Table 5.
+Table 4.
 Impacts of low and high plant populations on crop management

-(higher than 15 plants/m) Plants will be larger as they spread out and grow into gaps.
+Low plant populations (below 6 plants/m) High plant populations (higher than 10 plants/m) Pre-flowering crop water use will be lower Higher pre-flowering water use requiring early season rainfall.
+Plants will be larger as they spread out and grow into gaps.
 Plants will be taller, although more compact and with more even fruit distributions.
 Plants may start fruiting earlier, but be later in maturing.
 Plants will start fruiting later, putting on more vegetative nodes delaying fruiting.
 More fruit is concentrated on vegetative branches closer to ground level.
 More fruit is concentrated on main stem fruiting branches and in first position.
-At very low populations, plant cut-out will be delayed.
-No delay or improvement in maturity.
+At very low populations, plant cut-out will be delayed No delay or improvement in maturity.
 Decreased picking efficiency due to blockages and difficulties in picking large plants.
 Picking efficiency will be improved.
 More difficulty in controlling plants in post harvest operations (e.g. root cutting).
 Easier to control plant in post picking operations.